-With the privacy, security, and anonymity benefits that a virtual private network (VPN) provides, the personal use of VPN has grown its popularity throughout the years.
+With the privacy, security, and anonymity benefits that a virtual private network (VPN) provides, the personal use of VPN has grown in popularity.

-But what if you want to configure a VPN at your home or small office with a multitude of devices?
-In this article, you will learn how to set up a VPN on your router without having to install a separate client, saving your time and effort.
+But what if you want to configure a VPN with many devices at your home or small office?
+In this article, you will learn how to set up a VPN on your router without installing a separate client, saving time and effort.

-For individual users, it is easy to get all these benefits by simply installing a VPN client on the device and making sure it’s active before starting any web or cloud session.
+It is easy for individual users to get all these benefits by simply installing a VPN client on the device and ensuring it's active before starting any web or cloud session.

-Using a VPN makes the device appear in another geographic location, so cookies or hackers are not able to trace the device and its streams.
+Using a VPN makes the device appear in another geographic location, so cookies or hackers cannot trace the device and its streams.

 On the other hand, for small business co-workers and families, it takes another way to get the same benefits efficiently.
-Instead of installing a separate client on each of the devices, installing a VPN client on the router saves your time better, and it is easier than you think.
-Once you have it, you will be surprised to unlock new benefits that you might not have expected.
+Instead of installing a separate client on each device, installing a VPN client on the router saves you better time and is easier than you think.
+Once you have a router VPN, you will be surprised to unlock new benefits you might not have expected.

 This also allows data traffic in each device connected to your router to pass through an encrypted tunnel.
 It covers new devices with no further setup and even guests who visit and use your connection.

-Practically, from the business perspective, a VPN router allows the delivery of secure and reliable remote connectivity to a company’s data and internal resources anytime and anywhere.
-It also facilitates seamless work collaboration and reduces a company’s overall IT costs.
+From the business perspective, a VPN router allows secure and reliable remote connectivity to a company's data and internal resources anytime and anywhere.
+It also facilitates seamless work collaboration and reduces a company's overall IT costs.
 But how to install a VPN on a router?
 How to set up a router to work with the VPN?
 Let’s get started!

-Below is the step-by-step guide to successfully do it:
+Below is the step-by-step guide to successfully setup VPN on Router:

 For Windows users